obonaventure/cnp3/book/transport/transport.rst

 .. figure:: fig/transport-fig-063-c.png
    :align: center
+   :scale: 50

    TCP FSM for connection establishment

 A client host starts in the `Init` state.
 It then sends a `SYN` segment and enters the `SYN Sent` state where it waits for a `SYN+ACK` segment, replies with an `ACK` segment and enters the `Established` state where data can be exchanged.
 On the other hand, a server host starts in the `Init` state.
 When a server process starts to listen to a destination port, the underlying TCP entity creates a TCP control block and a queue to process incoming `SYN` segments.
 Upon reception of a `SYN` segment, the server's TCP entity replies with a `SYN+ACK` and enters the `SYN RCVD` state.
 It remains in this state until it receives an `ACK` segment that acknowledges its `SYN+ACK` segment.

 Besides these two paths in the TCP connection establishment FSM, there is a third path that corresponds to the case when both the client and the server send a `SYN` segment to open a TCP connection [#ftcpboth]_.
 In this case, the client and the server send a `SYN` segment and enter the `SYN Sent` state.
-Upon reception of the `SYN` segment sent by the other host, they reply by sending a `SYN+ACK` segment and enter the `SYN Rcvd` state.
+Upon reception of the `SYN` segment sent by the other host, they reply by sending a `SYN+ACK` segment and enter the `SYN RCVD` state.
 The `SYN+ACK` that will arrive from the other host will allow them to transition to the `Established` state.
 The figure below shows such a simultaneous establishment of a TCP connection.

 .. figure:: fig/transport-fig-062-c.png
    :align: center
+   :scale: 50

    Simultaneous establishment of a TCP connection